 \subsubsection{Large Language Models}

 We evaluate a diverse set of Large Language Models to investigate how differences in architecture, training scale, openness, and provider influence their ability to support discrete choice model specification.
 Our selection balances coverage across major proprietary providers (OpenAI, Anthropic, Google, DeepSeek) and includes open-source models (Meta and Google) to ensure transparency and replicability.
 Moreover, models were chosen based on their performance, accessibility via browser-based user interfaces or API, and relevance to real-world application scenarios in research and practice.
-These include GPT-o3 \citep{gpt-o3}, GPT-o4-mini-high \citep{gpt-o3}, GPT-4.5 \citep{gpt-45}, and GPT-4o \citep{gpt-45}, Claude 4 Opus \citep{claude4opus}, Claude 4 Sonnet \citep{claude4sonnet}, Claude 3.7 Sonnet \citep{claude37sonnet}, DeepSeek Chat \citep{liu2024deepseek}, Gemini 2.5 Flash \citep{gemini25flash}, Gemma 3 \citep{team2025gemma}, Llama 3 \citep{grattafiori2024llama}, Llama 4 Maverick, and Llama 4 Scout \citep{llama4scout}, and Mistral Small (Le Chat) \citep{rastogi2025magistral}.\\
+These include GPT-o3 \citep{gpt-o3}, GPT-o4-mini-high \citep{gpt-o3}, and GPT-4o \citep{gpt-45}, Claude 4 Opus \citep{claude4opus}, Claude 4 Sonnet \citep{claude4sonnet}, DeepSeek V3.2 \citep{liu2025deepseek}, Gemini 2.5 Flash \citep{gemini25flash}, Gemma 3 \citep{team2025gemma}, Llama 3 \citep{grattafiori2024llama}, Llama 4 Maverick, Llama 4 Scout \citep{llama4scout}, and Mistral Small (Le Chat) \citep{rastogi2025magistral}.\\

 Table~\ref{tab:llm-capabilities} summarises the capabilities of LLMs evaluated in this study, based on metrics reported by the LLM Leaderboard \citep{llmleaderboard2024}.
 This comparison provides context on each model's general reasoning abilitiy (e.g., MMLU-Pro, GPQA), coding proficiency (e.g., LiveCodeBench, HumanEval), and performance on human judgement tasks (e.g., HLE) \citep{wang2024mmlu, rein2024gpqa, phan2025humanity, tian2024scicode, liang2022holistic}\footnote{The leaderboard compiles and standardizes results from a wide range of benchmark papers, including: arXiv:2501.12948, 2405.04434, 2412.19437, 2412.10302, 2312.11805, 2403.05530, 2303.08774, 2408.12570, 2501.12599, 2410.01257, 2502.00203, 2404.14219, 2412.08905, 2503.01743, 2504.21233, 2504.21318, 2407.10671, 2409.12186, 2309.00071, 2409.12191, 2503.20215, 2502.13923, and 2412.15115.}.